stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 ELF binaries are made of [sections](https://en.wikipedia.org/wiki/Data_segment) and segments.

-A segment contains a group of sections and the segment defines how the data should be loaded into memory for program exection.
+A segment contains a group of sections and the segment defines how the data should be loaded into memory for program execution.

-Each segment is mapped to program memory once per process.
+Each segment is mapped to program memory by the kernel when a process is created.
 Program files contain most of the same sections as objects but there are some differences.

  - `.text` - contains executable program code, there is no `.rela.text` section